YUKAI/emo-platform-api-python/README.md

 You can also see other examples in "examples" directory.

-### Caution
+### Note
-- **If you install by PyPl**, you need to give path when init Client, like below.
-	- Two json files (emo-platform-api.json & emo-platform-api_previous.json) are created in the path.
+- When you initialize emo_platform.Client, two json files (emo-platform-api.json & emo-platform-api_previous.json) are created in the path where emo_platform module was installed.
 	- These files are used to store the tokens information.
 	- See the documentation for details.
+- You can change the path where these json files are created, as shown below.

 ```python
 import os